LowGravityPL/raccoonwp.github.io/pages/recipes.md

 If you need to disable particular plugin on given environment (for example cache plugin when developing locally) then all you need to do is:
 1. Locate the environment config you want to adjust in the `/RaccoonWP/configuration/` directory.
-1. Add following snippet to the file and replace example Gutenberg plugin with your use case:
+1. Edit and add following snippet to the file:
     ```
+    //replace the plugins with the ones which fit your use case
     define('ENV_DISABLED_PLUGINS', [
         'gutenberg/gutenberg.php',
+        'autoptimize/autoptimize.php',
     ]);
     ```